SkafteDev/TANKS/README.md

 # TANKS (Tactical Artillery Nuclear Killers in Space)
-The idea for 4th semester project was a turn-based artillery game.
 The game is inspired by the “Worms” series of games and the online flash game “TANKS”.
 Players will take turns firing a wide variety of weapons towards their enemies in order to destroy each other.
 The game contains simple AI controlled enemies and a simple homing missile that uses an implementation of the A* (A-star) algorithm.

 # Requirements
 * Maven >3.6.1